IBM/cloud-functions-workshops/101-workshop-nodejs/ex3-connecting-actions-to-event-sources/concepts.md

 * A trigger of document uploads to a website.
 * A trigger of incoming emails.

-Triggers can be _fired_ \(activated\) by using a dictionary of key-value pairs.
-Sometimes this dictionary is referred to as the _event_.
+Triggers can be _**fired**_ \(activated\) by using a dictionary of key-value pairs.
+Sometimes this dictionary is referred to as the (normalized, internal) _event_.
+However, these normalized events are often a representation of raw data coming from external _events_ generated outside the Serverless platform.
 As with actions, each firing of a trigger results in an activation ID.

 Triggers can be explicitly fired by a user or by an external event source.
 A _feed_ is a convenient way to configure an external event source to fire trigger events that can be consumed by IBM Cloud Functions.
 Examples of feeds include the following: